In Short

 - film.

-However, you should be wary before deciding to use one of these apps.
-Instagram does not permit artificially collecting likes and followers or using bots to post repetitive comments and content.
-As Instagram is managing your usage of the app, if the rates that you are liking, commenting or following other users is not consistent with normal human usage patterns (even if it is a human doing this), then Instagram may temporarily block your account.
+However, be cautious before deciding to use one of these apps.
+Instagram does not permit the artificial collection of likes and followers or the use of bots to post repetitive comments and content.
+As Instagram manages your usage of the app, if the rates at which you are liking, commenting, or following other users are not consistent with normal human usage patterns (even if it is a human doing this), then Instagram may temporarily block your account.
 If they suspect that a bot is behind your account, they might even delete it.

 How Instagram Collects Your Data